Sedation Dentistry in Staten Island

 Sedation dentistry is sometimes referred to as sleep dentistry.
 This term is not entirely accurate, as a patient is not actually put to sleep during the procedure.
 You remain fully conscious through the entire procedure.
 The sedatives are merely designed to calm your nerves so you can feel relaxed during your treatment.

 Our Staten Island dental patients who choose sedation can feel at ease because they are perfectly safe.
 Dr. Hecht and his staff are all certified to perform CPR and trained in advanced life support techniques.
 They can take care of you should any serious problems arise.
+If you are afraid of the dentist, we can provide several useful resources, including Dental Fear Central – A website dedicated to dental fear and anxiety.

 Visit our Sedation Dentist in Staten Island, NY Today!